IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

   that they are unnecessarily queued up on the sender side, but still prevent a large network queue.

 * The media bitrate calculation is dramatically changed and simplified.
-In practive it is manifested with a relatively simple relation between the reference window and RTT.
+In practice it is manifested with a relatively simple relation between the reference window and RTT.

 * Additional compensation is added to make SCReAMv2 handle cases such as large